alercebroker/api_docs/source/catshtm.rst

 radius  (optional)      arcsec
 ==================      ========

-Conesearch
+Cone search
 ----------

-Cone search over a specific catalog or over all of them.
+Cone search on a specific catalog or on all of them.

 .. code-block::

   GET catshtm.alerce.online/conesearch[_all]

-Conesearch over a catalog
+Cone search on a catalog
 ^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block::